Stop wasting money once and for all, and start saving if you plan to become debt-free.

 Often new homeowners take out extra money on the mortgage to renovate before they move in.

-I hope they realize just how much that renovation will cost by the time they pay the mortgage off.
+I hope they realize just how much that renovation will cost when they pay the mortgage.

-Is it really worth it?
+Is it worth it?
 Probably not as long as the house is livable.

 Stop Wasting Money Without Emergency Savings